 - You'll submit the same ticket from your end as well so Twilio can confirm the transfer

-- Download and complete the attached LOA form.
+- Fill out the LOA form here.
 Remember to include all numbers and sign it.

 - Download or take a screenshot of the most recent invoice from your phone carrier which proves the ownership of the number.
 Another option is to find the Customer Service Record (CSR) for the phone number.
 You only need to send in one of these.

 Make sure that the name and address on the LOA matches invoice (or Customer Service Record) exactly.

 - Send an email to firstname.lastname@example.org with the documents from step 1 and 2.
 In that email include the following:

 - Do you need SMS functionality for the number(s)?

 - Is this a wireless number port?
 If yes, share the wireless account PIN/passcode.
 (If you don't know the PIN/passcode, ask your phone carrier.)